 - Import Permit from the competent agencies if importer in importing restricted goods or duty exempted goods

 Even though all the free zones are inside the territory of Dubai, they are considered outside the scope of the UAE customs territory.
-They must follow certain conditions and requirements in order to conduct import export business in UAE free zone.
+They must follow certain conditions and requirements in order to conduct import export business in the UAE free zone.